Improved list-decodability of random linear binary codes: Previous Work and Our Results

 We are unaware of results in the literature that give even the existence of binary codes list decodable with list size \em better \em than $H(p)/\varepsilon$.
 We remark that the Lovasz Local Lemma also gives the \emph{existence} of $(p,H(p)/\varepsilon)$ list decodable codes, matching our high probability result for random linear codes.
 Though we suspect this argument is known, we are not aware of a published version, so we include a proof in Appendix~\ref{app:lll} for completeness.

 The techniques that we use to prove Theorem~\ref{thm:ld} can be refined to give more combinatorial information about random linear codes.
 It is our hope that such information will help in further derandomizing constructions of binary codes approaching list-decoding capacity.
-In \S\ref{sec:listsize}, we prove the following structural result about random linear binary codes. \begin{theorem} Let $\eps, \gamma \in (0,1)$ be constants, $p\in(0,1/2)$, $L$ be a positive integer, and let $R=1-H(p)-\eps.$ Let $\calC \subset \FF_2^n$ be a random linear code of rate $R$.
-Then with probability $1-\exp(-\Omega_L(\gamma\eps n))$, the code $\calC$ satisfies, for all $0\le \ell\le L$,
+In \S\ref{sec:listsize}, we prove the following structural result about random linear binary codes. \begin{theorem} Fix $L\ge 1$ and $\gamma \in (0,1)$.
+For all sufficiently large $n$, if $\mathcal{C} \subseteq \mathbb{F}_2^n$ is a random linear code of dimension $k$, then with probability $1-\exp(-\Omega(\gamma n))$, for all $1\le \ell\le L$,